HaukeBartsch/MagickBox/code/documentation/docs/source/Routing.rst

 Routing is performed after a computation finished.
 Computations are performed on an INPUT folder and results are placed in an OUTPUT folder.
 At the level of the parent directory (directory that contains INPUT/ and OUTPUT/ folders) is one file initially called info.json.
 This file contains information that describes the input connection the data comes from.
 The computation should place a new file called 'proc.json' next to info.json.
 This file is evaluated to obtain the information required to start routing.
 Here is an example content::

-    { "success": "failed", "message": "today is Monday" }
+    [{ "success": "failed", "message": "today is Monday" }]

 This file specifies that the computation failed and provides a reason.
+In a later version of the program more than one success entry will be read.
+Currently only the first entry is evaluated.

 Configuration
 =============